-- The Chinese economy will be able to survive with zero exports to and imports from the U.S. because of its relatively complete domestic supply chains.
-Its exporters will explore domestic and other markets than the U.S., import-substituting innovation will be accelerated, and there will be additional stimulative expansion of domestic aggregate demand through public investment. - China's announced target growth rate for 2025 is around 5%.
+- ◆ The Chinese economy will be able to survive with zero exports to and imports from the U.S. because of its relatively complete domestic supply chains.
+Its exporters will explore domestic and other markets than the U.S., and import-substituting innovation will be accelerated.
+In addition, China is likely to launch additional stimulative measures to increase domestic aggregate demand through public investment or public goods consumption to counter the decline in exports and to more fully utilise the idled production capacity due to the tariff war. - ◆ China's announced target growth rate for 2025 is around 5% before the tariff war.
 The weighted average of the target growth rates of the provinces/municipalities/autonomous regions announced earlier this year is 5.26%.
 This suggests that there is still some residual resilience in the economy.
 I would venture to predict a rate of growth of around 4.5(5.26-1.2+0.5from additional domestic stimulus)% for the Chinese economy in 2025.